PhillypHenning/Witchlight/Sessions/Arc-2/Session-9.md

 6. Upon waking up the party will find themselves surrounded by thick overgrowth, thick vines and strange flowers of orange, yellow and red have encompassed the campsite
     - 3 Mantraps https://5e.tools/bestiary.html#mantrap_toa
     - 5 Thorn Slingers https://5e.tools/bestiary.html#thorn%20slinger_tftyp

+# Notes
+- Di and Karag
+    - Di identified the tattoo being that at Grumbar and Grom -

+- Yabana
+    - Took the weapons
+    - Poked around the food
+        - Knows that the brown mushrooms with the blue stem is etible